LUMEGroup/home/README.md

-# lume-group.github.io
+# LUME Group Website
-Official website for LUME Group, showcasing company information, services, and contact details.
+Welcome to the official website repository for LUME Group.
+This site showcases our company’s services, news, and contact information.